• Skip to primary navigation

 • Projects come through RFPs or referrals, not website inquiries

-• Website's role is credibility validation, not lead generation
+• The website’s role is credibility validation, not lead generation

 • Portfolio and credentials matter more than marketing copy

-This specialization means we don't try to generate leads through your website because we know that's not how you win work.
-We focus on making sure that when someone researches your firm—after a referral, during RFP evaluation, or while considering a job offer—they find a professional presentation that reinforces rather than undermines their interest.
+This specialization means we do not attempt to generate leads through your website, as we understand that is not how you win work.
+We focus on making sure that when someone researches your firm after a referral, during RFP evaluation, or while considering a job offer, they find a professional presentation that reinforces interest instead of undermining it.

 We Work With What You Actually Have

-Remember the project content problem?
-You've completed impressive work but don't have professional photos, haven't written descriptions, can't remember exact square footage or completion dates?
+Many firms face the project content challenge: you have completed impressive work, but lack professional photos, written descriptions, or easy access to details such as square footage or completion dates.

-Most agencies require you to produce perfect content before they start.
-We know that's not realistic.
+Most agencies require perfect content before they start.
+We know that isn’t realistic.

-We help you gather what's available and fill in gaps:
+We help you gather what’s available and fill in the gaps:

 • We write professional project descriptions from your technical documents

-• We work with the photos you have (and guide you on getting better ones for future)
+• We work with the photos you have and guide future photography

-• We help you identify which projects to prioritize showcasing
+• We help prioritize which projects to showcase

-• We create templates that make content gathering actually manageable
+• We create templates that make content gathering manageable

-We'd rather launch with 8 well-documented projects than wait six months for you to gather content on 25 projects and never actually launch.
+We’d rather launch with eight well-documented projects than wait six months for twenty-five that never materialize.

 We Build for Ongoing Updates, Not Just Launch

-The firms that maintain strong websites over time aren't the ones whose principals have more free time.
-They're the ones who made ongoing maintenance part of their regular process.
+Firms that maintain strong websites over time are not those with more free time.
+They are those that make ongoing maintenance part of their process.

-We build every website with update management as a strategic requirement:
+Every website we build includes update management as a strategic requirement.

 Option 1: True Content Management

-Non-technical staff can genuinely add projects, update team members, and make text edits without developer assistance.
-Not "technically possible"—genuinely practical.
+Non-technical staff can add projects, update team members, and edit content without developer assistance, genuinely practical, not just technically possible.

 Option 2: Care Plan Partnership